genomicsclass/leanpub/manuscript/random_variables.md

 ### Our first look at data

 We are interested in determining if following a given diet makes mice heavier after several weeks.
-This data was produced by ordering 24 mice from Jackson Lab, randomly assigning either chow or high fat (hf) diet.
-Then after several weeks we weighed each mice and obtained this data:
+This data was produced by ordering 24 mice from The Jackson Lab, randomly assigning either chow or high fat (hf) diet.
+After several weeks we weighed each mice and obtained this data:

 ```r